estine/estine/README.md

 ## 🚀 About Me
 I'm a Software Engineer, Media Designer, and Composer.
-I'm passionate about computer sound, spatial audio, and biologically informed software design (including machine learning/AI).
+I'm passionate about computer sound, spatial audio, and biologically informed software design (including ML/AI).

 I'm currently working at [Meta Reality Labs](https://tech.facebook.com/reality-labs/) as a Software Engineer III, building audio experiences.
 Prior to that, I was a Professor of Computer Music & Digital Arts at Oberlin Conservatory.
 More information about me may be found [here](http://www.elistine.com/about).
 ## 🔗 Links